Dealing with Discrimination in the Workplace? Protect Your Rights Through the EEOC.

 - the relative strengths and weaknesses of your case and the employer’s defenses and, in the event the matter is not resolved at mediation,

 - strategies on the next steps if the case needs to proceed to federal investigation and possibly a courtroom

 The entire goal of the mediator is to resolve the conflict – not to point any fingers.
 The mediator is truly in the middle, not on one side or the other.

 The EEOC invites both parties – you and your employer – to participate in the mediation.
-It is not necessary that any lawyers are present, but it is a very wise idea.
-You need an experienced employment attorney to advocate for you and who knows how to negotiate the best possible outcome.
+It is not necessary that lawyers are present, but it is a very wise idea.
+You need an experienced employment law attorney to advocate for you and who knows how to negotiate the best possible outcome.